slatawa/Airflow-Monitoring-ElasticSearch-LogStash-Kibana/README.md

 *Build Docker Image*

-Move to the directory where you have cloned this repo locally and bring up the docker image
+Open command prompt and move to the directory where you have cloned this repo locally and bring up the docker images using the below command

 ![img.png](images/docker-up.png)

+Post running above command you can see the docker images up and running.
+If you don't have Docker Dashboard installed you can also just run `docker ps` to see the running docker containers.

 ![img.png](images/docker-running-images.png)